Uncontrived

 Co-taught with Lienchi Tran

-Vipassana retreats are set up so that people can have few duties but to be aware of their experience moment to moment.
-When removing distractions we become more familiar with the working of our minds and of the particular negative habits that create needless stress for us (worry, annoyance, dissatisfaction, unhappiness, jealousy, the inner critic, etc.) When shining the light of awareness on these habits, they naturally recede and weaken and in their place the positive habits of mind grow (love, kindness, compassion, gratitude, happiness, self-respect and appreciation).
+Vipassana retreats are set up so that people can have few duties in order to be more aware of their experience moment to moment.
+We will become more familiar with the working of our minds, and also more wise in how we see and respond to experience.
+We may encounter the particular negative habits that create needless stress for us (such as worry, annoyance, dissatisfaction, unhappiness, jealousy, or the inner critic).
+When the light of awareness shines on these habits, they naturally recede and weaken, and in their place the positive habits of mind grow (such as goodwill, kindness, compassion, gratitude, happiness, self-respect and appreciation).
+Vipassana practice also has the potential to lead toward liberating insight into experience.

 Registration open now.